Cranmore, Sligo

-There has always been a small crime problem on the estate with car theft, muggings and breaking and entering the most common; this has led to the installation of 10 CCTV cameras funded by the rapid program located around the estate for crime prevention and there is often a Garda Síochána presence in the estate.
+Collery DriveThere has always been a small crime problem on the estate with car theft, muggings and breaking and entering the most common; this has led to the installation of 10 CCTV cameras funded by the RAPID program located around the estate for crime prevention and there is often a Garda Síochána presence in the estate.

 The estate has had three unsolved brutal murders in recent times including two men gunned down and the third attacked with a hatchet.

-Houses on the estate have been subject to gun attacks and there have been numerous drug seizures by Gardaí throughout the area's history.
+Houses of known drug dealers and criminals on the estate have been subject to gun attacks.

+There have been numerous drug seizures by Gardaí throughout the area's history.